GitOps

 name: openshift-gitops-policy-admin

-There are labels and annotations used by Argo CD to track objects.
-For replicated policies to not show up at all in Argo CD, you can set spec.copyPolicyMetadata to false on the Red Hat Advanced Cluster Management policy definition to disable the Argo CD tracking labels and annotations from being copied to the replicated policy.
+3. There are labels and annotations used by Argo CD to track objects.
+For replicated policies to not show up at all in Argo CD, disable the Argo CD tracking labels and annotations by setting spec.copyPolicyMetadata to false on the Red Hat Advanced Cluster Management policy definition.

-1.5.1.
-Integrating the Policy Generator with OpenShift Container Platform GitOps (Argo CD)
+1.5.3.
+Integrating the Policy Generator with OpenShift GitOps

-1. Start editing the OpenShift Container Platform GitOps argocd object with the following command:
+1. Edit the OpenShift GitOps argocd object with the following command:

 oc -n openshift-gitops edit argocd openshift-gitops

-2. Modify the OpenShift Container Platform GitOps argocd object to contain the following additional YAML content.
-When a new major version of Red Hat Advanced Cluster Management is released and you want to update the Policy Generator to a newer version, you need to update the registry.redhat.io/rhacm2/multicluster-operators-subscription-rhel9 image used by the Init Container to a newer tag.
-View the following example and replace <version> with 2.10 or your desired Red Hat Advanced Cluster Management version:
+2. To update the Policy Generator to a newer version, add the registry.redhat.io/rhacm2/multicluster-operators-subscription-rhel9 image used by the Init Container to a newer tag.
+Replace the <version> parameter with the latest Red Hat Advanced Cluster Management version in your ArgoCD resource.

 apiVersion: argoproj.io/v1beta1